 Scientific Reports publication: Effect of Gold Nanoparticle Size on Their Properties as Contrast Agents for Computed Tomography

-In this paper, the MOLECUBES X-CUBE was used to understand the effect of gold nanoparticle size on CT contrast generation.
+In this paper by Dong et al., the MOLECUBES X-CUBE was used to understand the effect of gold nanoparticle size on CT contrast generation.

 Scientific Reports.
 2019; 9(1):14912. doi: 10.1038/s41598-019-50332-8.

 Computed tomography (CT) is one of the most commonly used clinical imaging modalities.
 There have recently been many reports of novel contrast agents for CT imaging.
 In particular, the development of gold nanoparticles (AuNP) as CT contrast agents is a topic of intense interest.
 AuNP have favorable characteristics for this application such as high payloads of contrast generating material, strong X-ray attenuation, excellent biocompatibility, tailorable surface chemistry, and tunable sizes and shapes.
 However, there have been conflicting reports on the role of AuNP size on their contrast generation for CT.
 We therefore sought to extensively investigate the AuNP size-CT contrast relationship.